felipealfonsog/NovaNav/README.md

 #### NovaNav - Super Lightweight Browser 🌐

-NovaNav: Lightweight browser, delivering fast, distraction-free browsing experience, for Linux (AUR package available) - macOS.
+NovaNav: Lightweight browser*, delivering fast, distraction-free browsing experience, for Linux (AUR package available) - macOS.
 It offers essential browsing functionalities while focusing on simplicity and efficiency.
 This is my own version for Arc Browser mostly for Linux.
 Keeping in mind the proportions because it's a project done solely by me from scratch.

  <img src="./images/icons/icon-small.png" alt="NovaNav-Logo" width="68" height="68">